-In 1978, Finance New Orleans began under the name of the New Orleans Home Mortgage Authority with the help of Councilman Bod Bagert, Senator Ben Bagert Jr and New Orleans City Council.
+In 1978, Finance New Orleans began under the name of the New Orleans Home Mortgage Authority with the help of Councilman Bod Bagert, Senator Ben Bagert Jr, and the New Orleans City Council.

 Exposing pent-up demand for homeownership

-Long lines celebrated the Authority’s first bond issue in the Spring of 1979 with potential homeowners camped out on the sidewalks of participating lenders—some in sleeping bags.
-The creation of loan products at low interest rates made homeownership more affordable and exposed the pent-up demand for homeownership in New Orleans.
-More than 1,000 families became homeowners with the help of these first bond issues.
+Long lines celebrated the Authority’s first bond issue in the Spring of 1979, with potential homeowners camped out on the sidewalks of participating lenders—some in sleeping bags.
+The creation of loan products at low-interest rates made homeownership more affordable and exposed the pent-up demand for homeownership in New Orleans.
+As a result, more than 1,000 families became homeowners with the help of these first bond issues.

 Providing a challenge to high interest rates and costs

 As home mortgage rates grew to 17%, demand for the New Orleans Home Mortgage Authority programs grew.
 However, the commitment of the Board of Trustees to meet the demand was severely challenged when bond insurance premiums skyrocketed, making the cost of issuing bonds very high.
 In the face of these challenges, the Board continued to produce bond issues approximately two percentage points below market rates.

 Providing affordable rental properties and coping with tighter regulations

 While meeting the challenges of high-interest rates and the high cost of mortgage loan funds, the Board of Trustees also saw a need to help meet the demand for affordable rental housing.
 As a result, the Board provided $37,805,000 of low-interest financing to developers to build four new apartment complexes with hundreds of affordable rental units.